 - Thyme - The thyme works by enhancing the flavors, dill is another good choice.

 - Crushed Red Pepper Flakes - Adds just the right amount of heat.

 - Salt & Pepper - Add these to taste, fresh cracked black pepper works really well here.

 - White Wine - Optional, I typically use a Pinot Grigio or Sauvignon Blanc but any dry wine will do!

 - Butter - A half of a stick gives such an amazing buttery taste.

 - Arugula - The smaller "baby" varieties are excellent for this pasta & seafood, but also baby leaf spinach is a good choice.

-- Lemons - Totally optional, but a squeeze on top adds a perfect compliment to the shrimp and the citrus bring the dish up a notch for freshness!
+- Lemons - Totally optional, but a squeeze on top adds a perfect complement to the shrimp and the citrus brings the dish up a notch for freshness!